Rice-Stuffed Pasta-Free Cannelloni

 Steps

-• 1) As I said, the recipe has cooked boiled rice as its main ingredient, so we either take the rice from the fridge or prepare it specifically for the little recipe of ham, rice, and cheese cannelloni.
+• 1) As I mentioned, the recipe has cooked boiled rice as the main ingredient, so take the rice from the fridge or prepare it specifically for the rice and cheese cannelloni.

-2) Once the rice is cooked and cooled, I season it with grated parmesan or grana and a touch of butter, mixing and seasoning everything well.
+2) Once the rice is cooked and cooled, I flavor it with grated Parmesan or Grana and a touch of butter, mixing and seasoning everything well.

-3) On a work surface, I place a slice of ham (personally, I cut each slice of freshly cut, not-too-thick salami in half), divide it in half, and place a slice of melting cheese in each half.
+3) On a work surface, I place a slice of ham (I personally cut each slice in half, fresh and not too thick) and I put a slice of melting cheese in each half.

-4) Then I add a generous tablespoon of cooked and seasoned rice and wrap everything like a cannelloni, so I have 2 cannelloni for each single slice of cooked ham.
+4) Then I add a generous spoonful of cooked and seasoned rice and wrap everything like a cannelloni, so I have 2 cannelloni for each single slice of cooked ham.

-5) I butter a baking dish a little and as I make the cannelloni, I arrange them well next to each other, continuing until all the ingredients are used up.
+5) I butter a little a baking dish and as I make the cannelloni, I arrange them well placed next to each other and continue until the ingredients are used up.

-6) Then I pour béchamel sauce over the stuffed pasta-free cannelloni, making sure to cover all the filled rolls well.
+6) I then pour the béchamel sauce over the pasta-free and well-stuffed cannelloni, taking care to cover all the stuffed cannelloni well.

-7) Sprinkle with grated cheese and bake at 375°F for about 20 minutes or according to your appliance’s characteristics.
+7) I sprinkle with grated cheese and bake at 375°F for about 20 minutes or depending on the characteristics of your appliance.

-8) Turn off the oven, let cool for a few minutes, and serve this simple and homemade first course—RICE-STUFFED PASTA-FREE CANNELLONI!
+8) I turn off the oven, let it cool for a few minutes and bring to the table this simple and homey first course, the RICE-STUFFED PASTA-FREE CANNELLONI!

 Enjoy your meal!